capacitor-community/media/README.md

 On Android and iOS, this supports web URLs, base64 encoded videos (e.g. data:image/mp4;base64,...), and local files.
 On Android, all video formats supported by the user's photo viewer are supported.
-On iOS, the supported formats are based on iOS.
+On iOS, the supported formats are based on whatever iOS supports at the time.

 [Code Examples](https://github.com/capacitor-community/media/blob/master/example/src/components/SaveMedia.tsx#L65)